sibycr18/Drumms/README.md

 ## Technologies Used

-- **HTML**: Provides the structure and layout of the webpage.
+- <u>**HTML**</ul>: Provides the structure and layout of the webpage.
-- **CSS**: Handles the visual styling and responsiveness of the app.
+- <u>CSS</u>: Handles the visual styling and responsiveness of the app.
-- **JavaScript**: Implements the drum interaction, key mappings, and audio playback.
+- JavaScript: Implements the drum interaction, key mappings, and audio playback.
 - Audio files: Sound samples in an appropriate format (e.g., WAV, MP3).

 ## Usage